vibhash-singh/repr-eng-json_schema_extractor/README.md

 `doAll.sh` will run all the experiments and also generate the report based on the experiments.The script will generate `report.pdf` inside the `report` folder which is also present in the root.

-To copy the report.pdf from the container to the current directory in the host, use the following command:
+To copy the `report.pdf` from the container to the current directory in the host, use the following command:

-`docker cp <container_ID>:/report/main.pdf .`
+`docker cp <container_ID>:/report/report.pdf .`